 From a command line.

-From the Opening Files and Folders dialog, specify a project file in the Left field.
+From the Opening Files and Folders dialog, specify a project file in the 1st field.

-If you specify project files in both the Left and Right fields, WinMerge does not open either project file; it simply compares the XML content of the two files.
+If you specify project files in both the 1st and 2nd fields, WinMerge does not open either project file; it simply compares the XML content of the two files.

 If you selected two folders in the Open dialog, the Folder Compare window is opened.
 The Folder Compare window is a tabular list of items found in the compared folders.
 Each row displays information about a found file, with the file name in the left column and additional information in the other columns: